Fl0W97/ci-p3-stock-analyst/README.md

 ## Tools & Technologies used

 - node.js
-- phython (import prettyTable, os, gspread)
+- phython (import prettyTable, os, gspread, datetime, requests, json)
 - Git used for version control (git status, git add, git commit)
 - GitHub used for secure online code storage
 - GitHub Pages used for hosting the deployed front-end site
+- GitHub- template reused from love sandwiches
 - Gitpod used for local IDE for development
-- heroku
+- Heroku
 - JavaScript
 - Html
 - CSS
-- (template reused from love sandwiches)

 ## API and Google spreadsheet add-on alpha vantage